-Proximate composition (total energy, carbohydrate, protein, fat, moisture, ash, dietary fiber and sugar) of tofu was analysed in accordance with AOAC methods, i.e., the Association of Official Analytical Chemists.
+Proximate composition (total energy, carbohydrate, protein, fat, moisture, ash, dietary fiber and sugar) of tofu was analyses in accordance with AOAC methods, i.e., the Association of Official Analytical Chemists.
 (AOAC, 2016).

 2.5 Organoleptic properties

-A sensory analysis of a tofu product was conducted, evaluating various sensory attributes such as appearance, taste, flavour, smell, odour, texture, and mouthfeel.
+A sensory analysis of a tofu product was conducted, evaluating various sensory attributes such as appearance, taste, flavor, smell, Oduor, texture, and mouthfeel.
 The test was conducted at the Sensory Analysis Laboratory, Department of Home Science, Babasaheb Bhimrao Ambedkar University, Lucknow.
 The participants in the sensory analysis were 10 trained and semi trained individuals.
 The group consisted of 3 male participants and 7 female participants.
-Every participant was provided with a 20 gm square sample of normal tofu and spice-added tofu coded as PT1 and PT2, respectively.
+Every participant was provided with a 20-gm square sample of normal tofu and spice-added tofu coded as PT1 and PT2, respectively.
 By involving human participants, sensory analysis allows for a comprehensive understanding of the sensory attributes of a product and aids in product development and optimisation.

 2.6 Statistical analysis